CodePushGo/website/src/content/blog/en/testing-capacitor-ota-updates-with-mock-scenarios.md

 -   **Why It Matters**: Unreliable updates can harm user trust and app performance.
 -   **How to Test Safely**: Use mock tests to simulate real-world conditions like poor networks or corrupted files.
--   **Tools You Need**: [Node.js](https://nodejs.org/en), Capacitor CLI, and [Capgo](https://capgo.app/) CLI for managing updates.
+-   **Tools You Need**: [Node.js](https://nodejs.org/en), Capacitor CLI, and [CodePushGo](https://capgo.app/) CLI for managing updates.
 -   **Key Scenarios to Test**: Normal updates, failed installations, and network issues.
 -   **Metrics to Monitor**: Download rates, installation success, and version accuracy.

-Testing with tools like Capgo ensures updates are smooth, secure, and reliable.
+Testing with tools like CodePushGo ensures updates are smooth, secure, and reliable.
 Mock testing has shown an **82% success rate**, helping apps maintain stability while delivering updates quickly.

 ## Related video from YouTube